Controlling Diabetes Mellitus without Insulin (Spoiler: It Only Works in Special Situations)

 This medication acts by increasing tissue sensitivity to insulin (i.e., it makes insulin stronger).
-Unlike glipizide, metformin does not cause low blood sugar but lethargy, vomiting, and appetite loss have been reported side effects in cats.
+Unlike glipizide, metformin cannot cause blood sugar to drop too low but lethargy, vomiting, and appetite loss have been reported as side effects in cats.
 It cannot safely be used in cats with kidney insufficiency, with ketoacidosis or any other form of acidosis, or in cats where an iodine-containing radiographic contrast agent is going to be used in the next few days.
 Since ketoacidosis can come up unexpectedly in a diabetic pet, this product may not be a good choice.
-Feline studies are in progress but look promising for cats as a supplement to insulin treatment though drug interactions may be problematic.
+Feline studies are in progress but look promising for cats as a supplement to insulin treatment, though drug interactions may be problematic.
 (Interactions have been noted with trimethoprim, ranitidine, cimetidine, furosemide, and digoxin.)

 This is a trace mineral present virtually everywhere.
 It seems to have insulin-like properties and minimal side effects potential but is not likely to be helpful by itself.
 The form that has been studied was vanadium dipicolinate, which is not commercially available.
 The vitamin stores sell vanadium sulfate (Vanadyl Fuel®) but we do not know if it works as well as the dipicolinate form did in the research setting.

 This product is a mineral supplement that can be found in many vitamin stores.
 It seems to potentiate the effects of insulin (i.e., the insulin becomes stronger).
 In cats, chromium picolinate would be used similarly to vanadium, i.e., as a supplement to insulin therapy.